«BambooHUB provides nature-based and innovative solutions for sustainable development»

 Hand in hand with the German Cooperation Agency (GIZ), she began in 2011 using bamboo as a construction material.
 Since then, she has been promoting worldwide its use in all forms, both through built projects and from the academy.

-She has been a professor at various universities, such as the Technische Universität, Berlin (GER) or Universidad Javeriana, Cali (COL), and collaborator with Form Finding Lab’s research team, Princeton University (USA).
-Great disseminator through courses, conferences, and publications.
+Guest professor at Technische Universität-TU (Berlin), Universidad Javeriana, (Cali), Kunstuniversität (Linz), Universitat Politècnica de Catalunya-UPC, and La Salle (Barcelona); and collaborator with Form Finding Lab’s research team at Princeton University (USA).
+Great disseminator through conferences, and publications.

-Laura Torelló, architect (ES) · Reihaneh Mozzafahri, architect (CAN) · Tim Michiels, engineer (BEL) · Ricardo Santacruz, architect (COL) · Gemma Milà, architect (ES/FR) · David Schuppert, artist (AUS) · Edwin Escobar, structural engineer (COL) · Karol Vega, landscape architect (COL) · Lu Lu, structural engineer (CH) · Russell Archer, structural engineer (USA) · Fatima Martín, architect (ES) · Yessica Morales, architect (VEN) · Miren Azcona, architect (ES) · Mohit Janekunte, student (IND) · Lorenzo Salinas, architect (PE)
+Laura Torelló, architect (ES) · Reihaneh Mozaffari, architect (CAN/IRN) · David Schnuppern, artist (AUS) · Tim Michiels, structural engineer (BEL) · Ricardo Santacruz, architect (COL) · Gemma Milà, architect (ES) · Edwin Escobar, engineer (COL) · Karol V. Tutasaura, landscape architect (COL) · Lu Lu, structural engineer (CH) · Russell Archer, engineer (USA) · Fatima Martín, architect (ES) · Yessica Morales, architect (VEN) · José Antonio Solano, carpenter (COL) · Miren Azcona, architect (ES) · Mohit Janekunte, student (IND) Marcel Sentís, carpenter (ES) · Lorenzo Salinas, architect (PE) · Elmer Achocalla, Carpenter (BO)